 Johnny was the third child of John Dunthorne senior and his wife Hanah.

-He showed an early aptitude for art and in his teens was assisting Constable during the artist’s visits to East Bergholt.
+Due to his artistic ability he became Constable’s apprentice and in his teens assisted Constable during the artist’s visits to East Bergholt.

 In 1824 John joined Constable in his London studio and worked as his assistant.